isidore/MobProgrammingBook/manuscript/04_Closing a mobbing session.md

 ### Single perspective

-(We usually show this video: )
+(We usually show this video: youtube search: assumptions)
 Here's another picture.
 ![Forced perspective](images/forced_perpective.jpg)

 What you are seeing is a trick called forced perspective.
 When you only have one viewpoint, it is easy to be mislead.
 Everybody is vulnerable to this because everybody experiences things from a single perspective.
 But we have multiple perspectives in the room when we mob.
 By taking collective observations, we reduce the chance of being fooled by a single perspective and get a better understanding of the full reality.